-Boxes 10a and 10b identify the number of your qualifying dependents that are either under the age of 17 (box 10a) or age 17 and over (box 10b).
+Boxes 10a and 10b identify the number of your qualifying dependents who are either under the age of 17 (box 10a) or age 17 and over (box 10b).
 This information is used to compute the allowable Dependent Tax Credit.
+Include only those dependents in box 10a or 10b that you are using to compute the allowable Dependent Tax credit claimed on line 21.